This Privacy (“Policy”) covers the Dietitians Australia’s (‘DA’s’) collection, holding, use and disclosure of Personal Information.

 - when necessary to establish or exercise our legal rights or defend against legal action.

-- if you request DAA to do so.
+- if you request DA to do so.

-- anytime authorisation is given to DAA to release information about individuals including any request to view an individual’s own information.
+- anytime authorisation is given to DA to release information about individuals including any request to view an individual’s own information.